 The Council's Code of Corporate Governance as adopted in 2017 reflecting CIPFA/SOLACE Delivering Good Governance Framework 2016 includes a requirement for regular review and best practice would suggest this may even be an annual process.
-However, the Code has not been formally reviewed and outcome reported to CGAC since that time.

-No other Issues identified other than those included in the 2022/23 Statement.
+This was subject to reviewed in 2020.
+No other Issues identified other than those included in the 2022/23 Statement. (see new areas 1).